National Museum of Industrial History

 602 East Second St, Bethlehem, PA 18015 - United States

 The National Museum of Industrial History is dedicated to preserving America’s rich industrial heritage.
 Located in a 100-year-old former Bethlehem Steel facility on the largest private brownfield in America, the Museum is home to exciting exhibits, engaging programs and amazing history.
 NMIH tells the story of America’s industrial achievements and the accomplishments of our workers, innovators, and entrepreneurs.

-See over 200 unique industrial artifacts in our 18,000 sq. foot exhibit space — whether it is the first made, the oldest surviving, or last produced.
+See hundreds of unique industrial artifacts in our 18,000 sq. foot exhibit space — whether it is the first made, the oldest surviving, or last produced.
 Listen to first-hand accounts of workers, entrepreneurs, and activists.
 Turn a flywheel, lift some pig iron, or carry a bobbin board.
-There’s so much to do and see!
+There’s so much to do and learn.